Table of Content

 With global players like Revolut, Chime, Monzo, and N26 gaining more users and more funding than ever, interest in learning how to build a neobank from scratch has never been higher.

-In this blog, we will take a look at what constitutes a neobank, then we will share the steps necessary to build it, as well as regulatory and technical requirements, key obstacles, costs, and future considerations of this thriving fintech model.
+In this blog, we will take a look at what constitutes a neobank, then we will share the steps necessary to build it, as well as regulatory and technical requirements, key obstacles.

 To develop a competitive neobank, you must turn your vision of the business into a real bank by navigating regulatory requirements, building a tech stack to support a scalable business, and instilling trust in customers.
 It requires a 5-step process.